List of The Lion King (franchise) characters: Rabbit

-Rabbit (voiced by Charlie Adler) is a large and tall pink hare who appears to be very annoying and tiring.
+Rabbit (voiced by Charlie Adler) is a large and tall pink dimwitted and annoying hare.
 He made his debut "Mojave Desserted".
 In that episode, Timon and Pumbaa save his life when he was drowning in quicksand and he decides to repay the duo hand and foot.
 Annoyed by Rabbit, Timon and Pumbaa hatch a plan to put themselves in danger and have Rabbit save them and then leave them alone.

 Rabbit makes his second and final appearance in "Africa-Dabra!", this time appearing as an unsympathetic and ruthless magician.
 After Timon pulls him out of a hat, he teams up with the meerkat to become part of his magic act, telling him that he has been looking for a partner for years.
 When he gets annoyed by Pumbaa ruining the magic acts, he breaks up Timon and Pumbaa's friendship.
 When Pumbaa finds out that Timon never truly said anything mean about him, he gets revenge on Rabbit by trapping him in a cage and later skinning him for his disguise.

 Vulture Police

-The Vulture Police (voiced by Townsend Coleman and Brian Cummings) are recurring characters.
+The Vulture Police (voiced by Townsend Coleman and Brian Cummings) are recurring characters in the series.
+They are a pair of vultures who serve as policemen in both the jungle and any other wildlife-inhabited place.
+They strongly believe in due process and justice and though they are willing to help victims of a crime, they will not make arrests until the perpetrator is proven guilty, as shown in "Yosemite Remedy" where they initially let a raccoon criminal go since his crime of stealing Timon and Pumbaa's suitcase was not witnessed.

 They make their first appearance in "The Law of the Jungle", where they arrest Timon for using the Forbidden Stick to scratch his back and take him to Judge Rhino, who gives several tests to see whether he's innocent or guilty.

-In "Yosemite Remedy", Timon and Pumbaa go to the police after a criminal raccoon steals their suitcase full of valuables.
-When they handcuff the thief, he tells them that he didn't steal Timon and Pumbaa's suitcase, he found it.
-The police let him go, but later arrest him again when they find out that he really stole the duo's suitcase while catching him in the act.

-In "Alcatraz Mataz", the Vulture Police throw Timon and Pumbaa in jail after they were convinced by Toucan Dan that they stole the train car full of beak polish.
-After Timon and Pumbaa confront Toucan Dan, the police show up and realize that it was really Toucan Dan who stole the train car, so they arrest the toucan.
-However, they also throw Timon and Pumbaa back in jail since they escaped when they told them not to no matter if they were framed or not.
+In their final episode, "Alcatraz Mataz", the Vulture Police throw Timon and Pumbaa into jail.
+In order to clear their names, Timon and Pumbaa desperately escape in order to get Toucan Dan to confess his crime.
+When the vulture police arrest Toucan Dan after finding out that he's the true criminal, Pumbaa tells Timon that now that his good name has been cleared, he is now free from prison.
+However, the police still throw Timon and Pumbaa back into jail, and they tell them that even though they are innocent of the crime, they still disobeyed them by escaping when they told them not to, which is a federal offense.

-The Vulture Police make a brief appearance in "Wide Awake in Wonderland".
+The Vulture Police make a brief appearance in "Wide Awake in Wonderland", appearing in one of the bedtime stories Timon reads to an insomniac Pumbaa.